vramperez/Accounting-Proxy/README.md

 ## <a name="accounting"/> Accounting
 The accounting proxy supports accounting based on different units and there is a module for each accounting unit.
 Developers can implement their own accounting modules (see section [Development](#development)).
 By default, all Accounting Proxy instances have three accounting modules:
 * `call`: accounting value incremented in one for each call to the service.
+If the Context Broker option is enabled, the accounting value will be incremented in one for each Context Broker notification.
-* `megabyte`: accounting value incremented based on the amount of data retrieved from the service (in megabytes).
+* `megabyte`: accounting value incremented based on the amount of data (in megabytes) retrieved from the service (in megabytes).
+If Context Broker option is enabled, the accounting value will be incremented based on the amount of data (in megabytes) sended by each Context Broker notification.
 * `millisecond`: accounting value incremented based on the request time (in milliseconds).
+If Context Broker option is enabled, the accounting value will be incremented based on the notification time (in milliseconds).

 ## <a name="running"/> Running
 After [installation](#installation), just execute: